Artistic Inspiration

 The bleakness of her world, so stark and lonely, contrasted with her pretty pink dress.
 The real story, however, makes the image so much stronger.
 The girl in that bleak landscape was Christina Olson.
 She was disabled and couldn’t walk but it didn’t stop her.
 She did her farm chores and eschewed a wheelchair.
 She used her arms to keep going.
 If ever a woman quietly roared, it was she.
 This was a determined woman and she remains my artistic inspiration.

 Today, with the emphasis of contemporary art being more about statements oriented to the juxtapositions of our troubled culture, my work uses contemporary technology to return to the tableaux vivant and pictorialism perspectives, along with a dip into the Old Master’s and the Renaissance styles of Fine Art.
-Plus: I don’t really like modern art, abstract, suffering, or urban decay.

 My Genre.
 History.